adamdeprince/directional_parity/README.md

 Motivation
 ==========

-When we set out in mid February to design a thermometer for the Cicada Tracker project we had two overwhelming requirements: That the design be inexpensive, simple to build and simple to use, simple to source and fun.
+When we set out in mid February 2012 to design a thermometer for the Cicada Tracker project we had five overwhelming requirements: That the design be inexpensive, simple to build, simple to use, simple to source and fun.

 Our goal was to ensure that any interested listener would be able to build a unit from in Radio Shack.
-We started digging through individual parts in Radio Shack's parts bins, but we quickly found 4that are local store didn't have everything we needed.
+We started digging through individual parts in Radio Shack's parts bins, but we quickly found that are local stores didn't have everything we needed and didn't have the same inventory between stores.
 We walked down the street to another Radio Shack in lower Manhattan we found some of the parts we needed but noted other necessary parts were missing.
 We again walked to another Radio Shack (we're located in lower Manhattan, there really are multiple Radio Shacks within a 15 minute walk) and